African-American folktales: Movies and cartoons

 The 1946 Film Song of the South adapted Joel Chandler Harris's publication of African-American folktales collected under the title Uncle Remus and His Tales of Br'er Rabbit The film received poor reviews for of its portrayal of Uncle Remus and for being unengaging.
 "Glorification of slavery" is how NAACP executive Walter White described it.
 Despite these flaws, Song of the South won an Academy Award for best original song with "Zip-A-Dee-Doo-Dah", while James Baskett, the actor in the role of Uncle Remus, received an Honorary Oscar.

 Director and cartoonist Frederick Bean "Tex" Avery was known to invoke ethnic stereotypes in his films.
 He would notably use the Bebop trope in his animations.
 The use of Bebop can be seen through one of his most famous characters, Bugs Bunny from Looney Tunes.
 Bugs Bunny's personality borrows from the mannerisms of Bebop musicians.
 One of these characteristics can be seen in the animation titled, A Wild Hare (1940).
 When Bugs allows Elmer Fudd, to shoot at him, displaying "aloofness in the face of violence", commonly associated with Bebop.
 Bug's popular catchphrase "What's up, Doc" shows "coolness" to the threat posed by Elmer Fudd.
 Some have argued that his catchphrase is similar to black people during the mid-1900s, like "You don't scare me".

 In numerous superhero films and cartoons, there are mentions of various African American Folklore Characters.
 For example, Anansi the Spider has been seen in Static Shock, The Amazing Spider-Man, and American Gods.
 John Henry is also seen in animated shows like The Grim Adventures of Billy & Mandy Season 6, Teen Titans Go!
 Season 5, and a modern-day movie adaptation starring Terry Crews called John Henry.

+Video games

+Writer Zaire Lanier incorporated folk tales and creatures from African-American and Southern history, and original tales, in the fictionalized south in South of Midnight.